Fayerweather Hall

 • Construction began in June 2024.

-• Fencing placed in June 2024.
+• Fencing was installed in June 2024.

-• Anticipated completion date summer 2026
+• Anticipated completion date is summer 2026.

 what's currently happening